jiyao94/LibMaster/README.md

 Now you have finished environment setup.
 You can go to LibMaster folder and run `LibMaster.py` for tool with graphic UI, or run `Import.py`, `Config.py`, `Combine.py` for each part of the tool separately with command line.

 ### Debug mode
 All scripts support debug mode, which will print traceback messages when exception occurs.
 Simply add `--debug` option after the script.
-For example, you can use the command run debug mode for GUI:
+For example, in python command line you can use the command run debug mode for GUI:
 ```
 python LibMaster.py --debug
 ```